Security Policy and Instructions

 To establish the connection to the database, the database credentials need to be provided.
 As opposed to providing the credentials as plain text in a configuration file, some application servers support storing the credentials securely in an encrypted form.
 In that case, consult the manual of your application server to learn how to use these features.

-When deploying the REST API or the Camunda Web Applications, Camunda is integrated with a third party web server.
-The documentation section on supported environments provides a list of supported web servers. / application servers
+When deploying the REST API or the Camunda web applications, Camunda is integrated with a third party web server.
+The documentation section on supported environments provides a list of supported web servers / application servers.
+It is strongly recommended to consider applying the following configurations.

 Enabling SSL / HTTPS

-It is strongly recommended to configure SSL / HTTPS when deploying the Camunda REST APIs or Web Applications.
+Configure SSL / HTTPS when deploying the Camunda REST APIs or web applications.
 This can be achieved by configuring HTTPS either on the web server itself or through a reverse proxy.
+Consider disable HTTP and configure HTTPS only for your web applications.
 Please consult the manual of your web server or reverse proxy for details.